telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 1. Go to **Settings**  > **Connections** and ensure **Allow remote computers to connect** is checked.

-1. On the remote computer, set the proxy settings to the machine name of the Fiddler host at port 8866.
+1. On the remote computer, set manual OS proxy settings to the Fiddler address (IP:port).
+As an IP use the the local IP of the Fiddler host machine.
+By default, the Fiddler proxy port is **8866**.

 1. In Fiddler Everywhere, filter the traffic through the **Client IP** column while using the local address of the connected remote computer.

     ![Filtering by Client IP](../images/kb/client-ip/filter-by-client-ip.png)

 ## Solution (for Mobile Devices)

 - The Fiddler host and the remote mobile device must both be on the same network, and they must "see" each other (no firewall restrictions).